 What is Angular?

 Angular is a front-end framework developed by Google.
-It’s famous for its two-way data binding that allows you to easily update the user interface (UI) alongside the underlying model.
-Angular is also renowned for its strong focus on testing, with support for all major testing tools like Jasmine, Karma, and Protractor.
+It’s famous for its two-way data binding, allowing you to easily update the user interface (UI) alongside the underlying model.
+Angular is also renowned for its strong focus on testing, supporting all major testing tools like Jasmine, Karma, and Protractor.

-Moreover, Angular is based on components, which is a reusable building blocks that you can use throughout your app.
+Moreover, Angular is based on components, a reusable building block you can use throughout your app.
 Components can have children and can also be nested inside each other.

-In order to get started with Angular, you need to install and set up the framework.
-This is done via a command line or with the help of a tool like Angular CLI that enables you to initialize, develop, scaffold, and maintain Angular applications directly from a command shell.
-Once the framework is up and running, you can start building your first app.
+You need to install and set up the framework to get started with Angular.
+This is done via a command line or with the help of a tool like Angular CLI that lets you initialize, develop, scaffold, and maintain Angular applications directly from a command shell.
+You can start building your first app once the framework is running.

 On the other hand, developers love the Angular framework for its versatility and capacity to combine UI elements and business logic.